Finedon: Water Tower

 The Water Tower was completed in 1904, originally costing £1500 to build, with the whole scheme of public water provision for Finedon costing £13,000.
 The tower is octagonal in shape and is divided into five interior stages.
 The exterior of the building is a red, yellow and blue polychrome brick design with a lead and plain-tile roof.

 The Water Tower has since been converted into a private residence and in 1973, gained Grade II listed status.
 It stands as a local landmark beside the A6 on the southern entrance into Finedon.

 Governance

 At the introduction of modern Local Government by the Local Government Act 1894, Finedon was designated an Urban District, with an Urban District Council.
 In 1935 the Finedon Urban District was abolished, and Finedon became part of the Wellingborough Urban District.
 In 1983, Finedon Parish Council was established, to provide better local representation and influence in decision-making. it currently has thirteen members.
 In 2018, the parish adopted the name Finedon Town Council.

-The town is now under the jurisdiction of North Northamptonshire Unitary Authority following the county wide restructuring of local government in 2021; prior to this, it was within the Borough of Wellingborough.
+From 1974 to 2021, Finedon was within the Borough of Wellingborough.
+Following the county-wide restructuring of local government on 1 April 2021, the town is now under the jurisdiction of the unitary authority of North Northamptonshire.
 The town is represented in the House of Commons as part of the Wellingborough Parliamentary constituency.